-The Kirtland Partnership Committee seeks to: Support, Preserve and Grow Kirtland Air Force Base by helping enhance existing missions and attract appropriate new missions at the lowest possible cost.
-Support legislation at local, state and national levels which will help Kirtland Air Force Base enhance existing missions and take advantage of Kirtland Air Force Base capacity for additional growth.Increase awareness within New Mexico of the staggering Annual Economic Impact of Kirtland Air Force Base, currently almost $7.8 billion dollars.
-The surrounding communities have overwhelmingly supported Kirtland Air Force Base for over seventy years even though sensitive government and defense missions are conducted on base.
-Increase awareness among Department of Defense and Department of Energy decision-makers of the importance of and contributions made to the national defense by Kirtland Air Force Base.
+The Kirtland Partnership Committee seeks to support, preserve and grow Kirtland Air Force Base (KAFB) by helping to enhance existing missions and attract appropriate new missions.
+We support legislation at local, state, and national levels in pursuit of this endeavor.
+We increase awareness of the significant Annual Economic Impact of KAFB, currently ~$7.8 billion dollars.
+Our surrounding communities have overwhelmingly supported Kirtland Air Force Base for more than seventy years as part of the National Security Complex.
+We interface with the Department of Defense and Department of Energy decision-makers to underscore the importance of and contributions made to the national defense by Kirtland Air Force Base.

-Kirtland AFB is an extraordinarily complex installation with over 100 mission partners who answer to 9 different major commands.
-For comparison, most Air Force Bases answer to one or two major commands.
+KAFB is a complex installation, hosting more than 100 mission partners who answer to nine major commands; most Air Force Bases report to one or two major commands.
 (See Below)

 "In New Mexico, the Annual Economic Impact of Kirtland Air Force Base is almost $7.8 billion dollars."